MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-3-analyze-large-data.md

 ---

-# Tutorial: Analyzing a Large Data Set with ScaleR (Microsoft R)
+# Tutorial: Load and analyze a Large Data Set with RevoScaleR (Microsoft R)

-This tutorial builds on what you learned in the [quick start introduction to ScaleR](scaler-getting-started.md) by exploring the functions, techniques, and issues arising when working with larger data sets.
-As before, you'll work with sample data to complete the steps.
+This tutorial builds on what you learned in the [first RevoScaleR tutorial](scaler-getting-started.md) by exploring the functions, techniques, and issues arising when working with larger data sets.
+As before, you'll work with sample data to complete the steps, except this time you will use a much larger data set.

 ## Download the airline dataset

-To really get a feel for ScaleR, you may want to use larger data sets.
-You can download these larger data sets [from this web page](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).
+To really get a feel for RevoScaleR, you should work with functions using a larger data set.
+Larger data sets are available for download [from this web page](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).

 You can use a smaller or larger data set with this tutorial.
 Datasets for this tutorial include the following: